lzhang30/CDPLR/README.md

 python val_ours.py
 ```
-The result of your experiment may be shown in `output_8.csv`
+The result of your experiment should be shown in `output_8.csv`

 Have fun!